 Students may apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is available in the Student Financial Services Office and most high school counseling offices, or online at www.fafsa.ed.gov.
+The FAFSA is available online at www.fafsa.ed.gov.
+The Student Financial Services Office staff will assist students with filling out the FASFA.
 When completing the application, students must list the Title IV School Code number for all schools they are considering.
 The Title IV Code for Frank Phillips College is 003568.
 All applicants must apply every academic year.